Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Graph Filters

 \subsection{Constructing a Graph Filter}

-Graph filters is a class of image denoisers mostly studied in the field of graph signal processing.
+Graph filter is a class of linear denoisers originally developed in the area of graph signal processing.
 The application of graph filters is very broad, e.g., deblurring using graph Laplacian \cite{Kheradmand_Milanfar_2014}, boosting image denoisers \cite{Talebi_Zhu_Milanfar_2013}, image denoising using global similarity \cite{Talebi_Milanfar_2014}, JPEG compression using random walk \cite{Liu_Cheung_Wu_2017}, and blind deconvolution using reweighted graph total variation \cite{Bai_Cheung_Liu_2018}.
 In terms of theory, there are studies of the graphs in continuous domain \cite{Pang_Cheung_2017}, sampling of graphs \cite{Anis_Gadde_Ortega_2016}, and filter banks of graphs \cite{Tremblay_Goncalves_Borgnat_2017}, to name a few.